 - My children, for whom I again go through birthing pains until the Anointed might be formed in you,

-- and I’m wishing to be present with you now and to change my tone, because I’m perplexed and have doubts in you.
+- and I was wishing to be present with you now and to change my tone, because I’m perplexed and have doubts in you.

 Hagar and Sarah, Slave and Free

-- Tell me, you men who wish to be under the law, don’t you listen to the law?
+- Tell me, you men wishing to be under the law, don’t you listen to the law?

 - For it is *written that Abraham had two sons; one from the slave woman and one from the free woman.